Himalay Putra

-Himalay Putra is a 1997 Indian Hindi-language romance film directed by Pankaj Parashar.
-It introduced Akshaye Khanna, Anjala Zaveri and Shazia Malik.
-The other star cast included Vinod Khanna, Hema Malini, Danny Denzongpa, Amrish Puri, Johnny Lever, Satish Shah and Rocky Grover.
-It was the only time Vinod Khanna and his son Akshaye Khanna appeared in a film together.
+Himalay Putra is a 1997 Indian Hindi-language romantic drama film directed by Pankaj Parashar and produced by Vinod Khanna.
+The film stars Vinod Khanna, Hema Malini, Akshaye Khanna (in his acting debut), Anjala Zaveri, Shazia Malik, and Danny Denzongpa.

 Plot

 Himalay Putra (the son of the Himalayas) starts with the love story of Suraj and Seema and the immortal wall of disparity of status standing between themselves and their union.
 Seema being the daughter of a rich businessman and Suraj being a police inspector with a modest income, are destined to face the objection of Seema's father to their marriage.
 Amrish creates misunderstanding in Seema's heart for Suraj and she starts looking upon him as a greedy person who discarded her love for the sake of money.
 But the problem is that she has already got pregnant through him and after the demise of her father, she moves to the region of the Himalayas, giving birth to Abhay.

 Abhay grows up misunderstanding his father by learning his mother's version of the past events.
 He is a devotee of Lord Shiva and Seema, instead of telling him (and the world) about his father, prefers to call him as Himalay Putra (the son of the Himalayas).
 He falls in love with Esha who is the daughter of their neighbour — Major Mathur but love is less important for him.
 What is more important for him is to locate his father and settle scores with him for his mother's sorrows.

 And then one day, he comes across him.
 Suraj has now become the Assistant Commissioner of Police and is on the trail of a gang of smugglers headed by Rana.
 He saves the life of Suraj and both come on good terms accordingly.
 When Abhay brings Suraj to his home and introduces him to his mother, both of his parents are stunned to see each other after a long time gap of two decades.
 However, they prefer not to disclose their relationship to Abhay.
 But as the destiny has it, the activities of the smugglers' gang create such a situation that Abhay learns that Suraj is his father.
-The movie ends with the removal of misunderstanding in the hearts of Seema and Abhay about Suraj and the happy union of all.
+The film ends with the removal of misunderstanding in the hearts of Seema and Abhay about Suraj and the happy union of all.